 ‘Growing best quality fresh vegetables while factoring in organic pest and disease controls’ - that’s the Scherzer way, a family-run business from Nuremberg with a long tradition in vegetable cultivation.
-The business comprises greenhouse areas of 7 hectares in Nuremberg and also 10.5 hectares in the Dinkelsbühl area which first came into operation in 2014.
+The business comprises greenhouse areas of 7 hectares in Nuremberg and also 10.5 hectares in the Dinkelsbühl area.
 The greenhouse in Dinkelsbühl is heated using a biomass heating system which is CO2-neutral.
 Rentenbank and the local savings banks (Vereinigte Sparkassen Ansbach) jointly supported Scherzer Gemüse through funding.

 Dennis Hartmann, Managing Director of the Hartmann farm in Brandau, Hesse, invested in his first portable henhouse in 2014.
 This portable henhouse has an area for sleeping, a water trough and a feeding trough.
 The electricity supply is provided using a photovoltaic power plant.
 The hens spend a lot of time in the fresh air.
 They can sunbathe and bathe in the dust and during the day they have access to outdoor ranges.
 On account of these conditions, Dennis Hartmann received the Hesse Award for Animal Welfare in 2017.
 This initiative was supported by our Sustainability Programme at our best rates along with Volksbank Modau eG.